mozilla/gecko-dev/testing/perfdocs/generated/raptor.rst

 Interactive
 -----------
 Browsertime tests that interact with the webpage.
 Includes responsiveness tests as they make use of this support for navigation.
-These form of tests allow the specification of browsertime commands through the test manifest.
+This type of test allows the specification of browsertime commands through the test manifest.

 .. dropdown:: cnn-nav
    :class-container: anchor-id-cnn-nav-i